dgraph-io/cloud-docs/content/cloud-api/overview.md

 ## Understanding Headers used across the APIs

-Dgraph Cloud has two layers of security: `Dgraph Cloud Authentication` and `Dgraph Access Control Lists Authentication`.
+Dgraph Cloud has two layers of security: Dgraph Cloud Authentication and Dgraph Access Control Lists Authentication.
 The following section introduces the usage of the headers involved in the authentication process.
-These include the `Dg-Auth`, `X-Auth-Token` the `X-Dgraph-AccessToken` and the `Authorization` headers.
+These include the `Dg-Auth`, `X-Auth-Token`,  `Authorization`, and `X-Dgraph-AccessToken` headers.

 ### Dgraph Cloud Authentication
 The `Dg-Auth` or `X-Auth-Token` headers are for Dgraph Cloud’s API key authentication (where you pass in any API key you’d generate from https://cloud.dgraph.io/_/settings?tab=api-keys).
 The API key passed can be one of two kinds: Admin API key or Client API key.
 The tokens generated from the admin API grant access to the `/admin` or `/admin/slash` endpoints to perform schema alterations and similar operations.
 The tokens generated via the Client API key provides access to the `/graphql` endpoint to run GraphQL queries and mutations.